 letsencrypt --apache -d my-domain.com -d www.my-domain.com

 If everything worked, you should now be asked for your e-mail address.
-This is important only for remembering to renew your certificates and to restore them.
+This is important only for reminders to renew and/or restore your certificates.
 You will not receive any advertising or spam at this address.
 In the next step, you are asked to accept the terms of Let’s Encrypt.
 In the last step, you will be asked how you want to configure your server.
 Please select “Secure”.
 This ensures that all HTTP requests are automatically routed to HTTPS.
 Then you will be congratulated on your new certificate.
-This is now valid for 90 days and then has to be renewed.
+This is now valid for 90 days before it has to be renewed.
 Simply enter the following command:

 When it is time, you will be informed by e-mail.

 To make your server even safer, you should close all unnecessary ports.
-If you do not accidentally block yourself with open ports, please enter the following commands in exactly the same order:
+So that you don’t accidentally block yourself while closing the open ports, please enter the following commands in exactly the same order:

 ufw allow ssh

 Confirm the question with Y for yes.
 Now things are coming along quite nicely.
 At the moment your server is directly allocated to your domain, can present itself with an SSL certificate and there are no unnecessary ports open.
 All that is missing is content.
 You can load this into the directory you created / var / www / my-domain / , then it will become available immediately.